bevyengine/bevy-website/content/learn/book/modular-architecture/plugins.md

 ```

 Because our plugin is so simple (it doesn't take any config, and only uses the `build` method),
-we could instead choose to use [the blanket impl for functions that take a &mut App]:
+we could instead choose to use [the blanket impl for all functions that take a &mut App]:

 ```rust,hide_lines=1-4
 # use bevy::prelude::*;